ehmicky/log-process-errors/CONTRIBUTING.md

 # Requirements

-We enforce 100% test coverage, i.e. each line of code must be tested.
+We enforce 100% test coverage: each line of code must be tested.

 Documentation must be added for any new feature in all of these: